Assortment of French craft beer bottles and glasses.

 Bottle of 3 Monts Biere De Flandre French craft beer

-Here’s what I generally notice when I drink it:
+Here’s what I usually pick up when I drink it:

 • Pleasantly hoppy notes